Engaging with scientific literature

 Teacher: Professor Marion Fortin

-Marion Fortin is professor in Human Resource Management at Toulouse School of Management.
+Marion Fortin is a professor in Human Resource Management at Toulouse School of Management.
 She received her PhD in Organizational Behavior from Trinity College, Dublin, and her HDR from the University of Toulouse.
 Since 2019, Professor Fortin is head of the Human Resource Management department.
 Previously, she worked at Durham University (UK) and was a visiting scholar at New York University.
 Her main research interest lies in the role of fairness perceptions in the workplace, and how they are linked with morality and social context.
 Her current projects include research on the return experience of women after maternity leave and the fairness dynamics related to “tough decisions” in the workplace.
-Her research has been published in journals such as Journal of Applied Psychology, Journal of Organizational Behavior, Journal of Business Ethics and Organizational Behavior and Human Decision Processes.
+Her research has been published in journals such as the Journal of Applied Psychology, Journal of Organizational Behavior, Journal of Business Ethics and Organizational Behavior and Human Decision Processes.

 Intended Learning Objectives